Aamon-Magnusson/AamonDwm/readme.md

 sudo cp dwm.desktop /usr/share/xsessions
 ```

-This is very much a work in progress so check in frequently as much may change.
+This is very much a work in progress so check in frequently as lots may change.